 That is important because the project also consists of different aspects.
 Selecting the right people for your dev team contributes to the success of the project.

 Some software development project teams are further divided into several smaller teams.
 Each sub-team then has its own special focus.

 This can help to bring out individual skills and strengths.

 In other instances, it is necessary to outsource certain tasks.
 This occurs when the company lacks staff with specific skill sets or other resources.

-Some companies use external companies for recruiting and assembling a team.
+Some companies use external companies and CRM for recruiting and assembling a team.

 With the number of people and departments involved, it is necessary to have one person that determines the direction.
 There should be one senior project manager who is the final decision-maker.